ManimCommunity/manim/docs/source/adventure.rst

             all = VGroup(*combined).arrange_in_grid(buff=1,rows=2).scale(0.8).to_edge(UP)
             dots = MathTex("\\dots").next_to(all, DOWN, buff=1)
-            self.add(all,dots)
+            self.add(all, dots)

 .. note::
     The type of Mobject that is used most of the time is the `VMobject`.
 This is a Mobject that is made up of `VectorizedPoints`.
 These are points that are defined by their coordinates and can be connected by lines or curves.
-    Everytime we talk about Mobjects in this guide we mean VMobjects, unless we state otherwise.
+    Every time we talk about Mobjects in this guide we mean VMobjects, unless we state otherwise.

 =============================
 Mobjects and their Attributes